jmbredenberg/Mafia-rules/README.md

 ###Vigilante

 Once per game, a vigilante may attempt to kill any player by tapping them on the shoulder and saying "BANG" at least ten seconds after deciding to do so.
-If the person died and was mafia (including conscript) or serial killer, or if the person does not die for any reason, then the vigilante gains this ability back, but cannot use it again until the following day.
+If the person died and was mafia (including conscript) or serial killer, then the vigilante gains this ability back, but cannot use it again until the following day.
+If the person does not die for any reason or was town aligned, the Vigilante loses their power for the rest of game.
 Vigilantes are town aligned, and their goal is for the town to win.

 ###Desperado

 Once per game, before the start of a day, the Desperado can tell the Mods that they are going Desperado (you can make the request conditional on day-end events, or cancel the request as long as it's not too late).
 While going Desperado, they gain all of the abilities of an investigator.
 Additionally, if anyone tries to use "BANG" on a desperado who has "gone desperado", they may respond by saying "I do not die" (You have 10 seconds to say this).
-After two days of going Desperado, the desperado dies (after the lynch, but before day start).
+After two days of going Desperado, the desperado dies (after the execution, but before day start).

 ###Gay Knight